 “PathwayConnect and BYU-Idaho Online are beautiful programs.
 They help so many students develop talents and English skills,” Wendy explained.
 “I am so blessed.
 These programs give opportunities to so many students around the world — like me!
 I am here in Peru, but I am learning so much!”

-Wendy is currently pursuing a TESOL certificate online through BYU-Idaho.
+Wendy is currently pursuing a TESOL certificate online through BYU-Idaho, presented and coordinated by BYU-Pathway.
 After completing the certificate, she hopes to continue her education locally or on BYU-Idaho’s campus with a degree in international studies.